 Helen’s Basic Life Insurance Benefit = $66,000.

 How does Supplemental Life Insurance work?

 If you wish to have more coverage than the Basic Life Insurance Plan, you can take part in our Supplemental Life Insurance Plan.
 Employees pay 100% of the cost of the Supplemental Life Insurance Plan.
 The price of employee supplemental life insurance depends on your salary, how much life insurance you wish to buy, and your age.
 With the Supplemental Life Insurance Plan, you can buy “units” equal to anywhere from 1 to 4 times your annual salary to a maximum of $350,000.
 As with the Basic Life Insurance Plan, age reductions in the amount of your coverage occur at age 65, 70 and 75.

 You may also buy supplemental insurance for your spouse/domestic partner and child(ren) on an after-tax basis.
 Units of $10,000, $25,000, or $50,000 can be purchased for your spouse/domestic partner and units of $5,000 or $10,000 for your child(ren).
-In order for your child(ren) to be eligible for this coverage they must be under age 19 (or under age 25 if the child is a full-time student).
+From birth to six (6) months, this insurance coverage is reduced to $100.
+In order for your child(ren) to be eligible for this coverage they must be under age 26.
 PLEASE NOTE!!!
 If you and one of your dependents (spouse/partner or child) are both employed and eligible for benefits at the College, you may NOT elect supplemental dependent life insurance for that dependent.